0 hidden charges. 0 forex

 3. Why should Indians invest in US stocks?

 Indians can take advantage of the US dollar’s rising stature by investing in US stocks in India.
-As its value increases, your US stocks investments do well too.
+As its value increases, your US stock investments do well too.
 Plus, there’s no cap on the amount you can invest, and the taxation policies are crystal clear.
 So, invest in diversifying your portfolio.

 Get the Fi app